 Recommendation xx: The Working Group believes that an effective communications strategy and plan is needed to support the goals of the program.
 Accordingly, the Working Group recommends that the New gTLD communications plan must be developed with timeliness, broad outreach and accessibility as key priorities.
 The communications plan must be targeted to achieve the goals of the New gTLD Program as articulated.
 The plan must include a communications period commensurate in length to achieve those goals [TBD, include reference(s)].

-Implementation Guidance xx.a: For timeliness, the Working Group believes that there should continue to be a minimum of four (4) months from the time when the Applicant Guidebook is finalized and the application submission period begins.
+Implementation Guidance xx.a: For timeliness, the Working Group believes that for the next subsequent round there should continue to be a minimum of four (4) months from the time when the Applicant Guidebook is finalized and the application submission period begins.
 While this Implementation Guidance should serve as the minimum, additional time may be needed based on other factors such as the RSP pre-approval process, the level of substantive change to the program during implementation, etc. Essentially, the communications plan should be commensurate with the time needed to perform elements like the non-exhaustive list below:

 Outreach related to Applicant Support